 - Night and nap (unless you do it all at once)

-On the first day, we kept Norah naked from the waist down (per the books recommendation).
+On the first day, we kept my daughter naked from the waist down (per the books recommendation).
 We bought three inexpensive Summer Infant potties for $9 each.
 We keep one in the bathroom upstairs, one downstairs, and one in the back of my car.
-As Norah went about her normal day, she would notice that she was peeing.
+As she went about her normal day, she would notice that she was peeing.
 The first time it happened she stopped what she was doing and stared off into the distance.
 We immediately grabbed her and said in an upbeat voice “We go pee in the potty” while carrying her to the potty.
 By the time she reached the potty, she was done.
 By the second or third time that day, she was saying “Uh oh pee pee” or otherwise indicating that she knew she had started going.

 The first day she also pooped on the carpet without much fanfare.